imagej/imagej.github.io/pages/Git_workshop.md

 description: test description
 ---

-{% include gitmenu %} These are the notes of a Git workshop held at the [Max-Planck Institute of molecular Cell Biology and Genetics](http://www.mpi-cbg.de/) on August 3rd, 2011.
+{% include gitmenu%} These are the notes of a Git workshop held at the [Max-Planck Institute of molecular Cell Biology and Genetics](http://www.mpi-cbg.de/) on August 3rd, 2011.

 # What is a version control system, why should I care?

 A version control system is a database that holds multiple revisions of a project.
 A revision consists of

   - the file names and contents (excluding the generated files) as well as their directory structure
   - the author
   - the committer
   - the author date
   - the commit date
   - a description (*commit message*) what the change leading to this revision is about, usually divided into the first line (*subject*) and the more verbose rest (*body*)
   - zero, one or more pointers to revisions preceding the current one

 In Git, *a commit* refers to a revision.